MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-tabletpcinputpanel.md

 Touch Keyboard and Handwriting panel (a.k.a.
 Tablet PC Input Panel in Windows 7 and Windows Vista) enables you to use handwriting or an on-screen keyboard to enter text, symbols, numbers, or keyboard shortcuts.

 - If you enable this policy, rarely used Chinese, Kanji, and Hanja characters will be included in recognition results when handwriting is converted to typed text.
-Users will not be able to configure this setting in the Input Panel Options dialog box.
+Users won't be able to configure this setting in the Input Panel Options dialog box.

-- If you disable this policy, rarely used Chinese, Kanji, and Hanja characters will not be included in recognition results when handwriting is converted to typed text.
-Users will not be able to configure this setting in the Input Panel Options dialog box.
+- If you disable this policy, rarely used Chinese, Kanji, and Hanja characters won't be included in recognition results when handwriting is converted to typed text.
+Users won't be able to configure this setting in the Input Panel Options dialog box.

-- If you do not configure this policy, rarely used Chinese, Kanji, and Hanja characters will not be included in recognition results when handwriting is converted to typed text.
+- If you don't configure this policy, rarely used Chinese, Kanji, and Hanja characters won't be included in recognition results when handwriting is converted to typed text.
 Users will be able to configure this setting on the Ink to text conversion tab in Input Panel Options (in Windows 7 and Windows Vista).
 <!-- RareChar_1-Description-End -->

 <!-- RareChar_1-Editable-Begin -->